legacy-booster/abacus/README.md

 - Edit the Markdown files in `/docs` to update content
 - Modify `_config.yml` to change site-wide settings
 - Update CSS in `/docs/assets/css/style.scss`

+### Demo Request Feature

+The website includes a demo request form that connects to n8n for lead capture and email notifications:

+- Form submissions are sent to an n8n workflow via webhook
+- Leads are stored in a database and trigger email notifications
+- Setup instructions are available in `docs/n8n-integration.md`

+To configure the n8n webhook:

+1. Set up the n8n workflow following the instructions in the integration doc
+2. Update the `N8N_WEBHOOK_URL` variable in `docs/assets/js/form-handler.js`
+3. Test the form submission to ensure proper functionality

 ## License